HectorCabrera/hectorcabrera.github.io/_posts/2019-02-10-takeaway-multiply-your-time-by-asking-4-questions.md

 ---
 published: true
 ---
----
-title: Take Away - Multiply your time by asking 4 questions about the stuff on your to-do list
-description: Takes away from Multiply your time by asking 4 questions about the stuff on your to-do list
+## Take-Away :: Multiply your time by asking 4 questions about the stuff on your to-do list
-categories:
- - take away
-tags: take-away self-improvement time-management
----

 Original [source](https://ideas.ted.com/multiply-your-time-by-asking-4-questions-about-the-stuff-on-your-to-do-list/amp/).

-## Take-Away :: Multiply your time by asking 4 questions about the stuff on your to-do list

 **Question 1 :: Can I eliminate this task?**